-1. Select each of these records by clicking on them (to select multiple records in the same pane, hold Control).
-They will not be highlighted in blue as shown below.
+1. Select each of these records by clicking on them (to select multiple records in the same pane, hold the Control key).
+They will now be highlighted in blue as shown below.

 In the bottom of the screen, notice that you see $16,750.00 in the text boxes corresponding to each pane.
 The difference between the two, $0.00, is in the middle textbox.
 To match, click the 'Match Bank to G/L' link.
 The system will match the records and remove them from the screen.

 Scan through the data again.
-There are no more matches.
-Click to the main Home Screen.
+If there are no more matches, click to the main Home Screen.

 2. The next step is to run reports on the matched and unmatched records.